Who?

 I use Open Source tools and contribute to Open Source projects whenever possible.

 I’m a firm believer in the Open Source development model as the best way to build reliable software.
 There’s space for closed software as well, but only in very specific situations, and even then the Open Source development model can be very successful, right here inside your company.
-The slides below are about this (and a video of the presentation is available as well).
+Many of my conference presentations are about that.

 I like to work with lightweight tools and systems, and make it as simple as possible – but no simpler (the quote is not from me).